Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Each parablock candidate is built in the context of a particular `relay_parent`.

-Validators query their core assignment as of `relay_parent` and refuse to second candidates not assiciated with their backing group.
+Validators query their core assignment as of `relay_parent` and refuse to second candidates not associated with their backing group.

 <!-- .element: class="fragment" data-fragment-index="1" -->